 Boys Hope Girls Hope

-The Lead Residential Educator supports the Mission and Values of Boys Hope Girls Hope.
-The Lead Residential Educator is responsible for directing the operations of the home to create a family atmosphere that supports the development of the full child.
-The Lead Residential Educator is part of a team of professionals and volunteers.
+The 2nd Shift Residential Educator supports the Mission and Values of Boys Hope Girls Hope.
+The 2nd Shift Residential Educator is responsible for directing the operations of the home to create a family atmosphere that supports the development of the full child through educational assistance, well-being, house management, and record-keeping.
+The 2nd Shift Residential Educator is part of a team of professionals and volunteers.
 They perform their duties relatively free from direct supervision, acting at all times in a professional manner.

 - Know and follow Boys Hope Girls Hope program policies and procedures regarding the care and development of scholars

 - Assume responsibility for scholars in residence, including daily decisions regarding health, safety, and discipline

 - Responsible for physical, emotional, social, spiritual, and academic development of scholars living in home in accordance with individual scholar service plans and Boys Hope Girls Hope program policies